Fountain at the Seattle University quad

 • Sponsoring and organizing academic conferences/symposia that align with Initiative goal, values, and initiatives.

-• [most important:] Affiliating with other organizations with similar aims and initiatives, especially the Critical (Legal) Collective which will hold its first retreat at Seattle University School of Law in July 2024, and for which the Critical Justice Initiative hopes to serve as a hub for mutual advancement of values and goals.
+• Affiliating with other organizations with similar aims and initiatives, especially the Critical (Legal) Collective that held its first retreat at the Seattle University School of Law in July 2024, and for which the Critical Justice Initiative hopes to serve as a hub for mutual advancement of values and goals.

 Contact us